Skip to main content

 PRACTICAL INFORMATION

-• For inquiries and further information, contact cursos@bculinary.com
+• For enquiries and more information, click here

 MASTER'S OBJECTIVES

-• Communication and marketing manager for restaurants and hospitality groups.
+• Communication and marketing management for restaurants, hospitality groups, and food brands.

-• Curator/organizer of culinary congresses, fairs, and international symposiums.
+• Curation and organization of congresses, fairs, symposia, and international gastronomic events.

 10+1 Reasons

-You will stay updated on current food trends to manage in-depth and up-to-date content in gastronomy, food, and dining.
+You will explore current food trends to create relevant and in-depth content in gastronomy, food, and hospitality.

-You will practice with leading professionals in exclusive Masterclasses designed for this Master's program.
+You will train with top industry professionals through exclusive Masterclasses for the Master’s program.

-You will learn from expert instructors in the field and receive personalized guidance and feedback from your tutor to evolve daily.
+You will learn from leading faculty specialized in the sector, receiving personalized guidance and feedback from your tutor to support your daily progress.

-You will develop into a knowledgeable professional in gastronomic and journalistic communication through workshops, roundtable discussions with professionals, study visits, the final master's project, and internships in companies.
+You will become a professional in gastronomic communication and journalism: workshops, expert roundtables, learning visits, a final Master’s project, and internships in top companies.

-You will master advanced methods and techniques for writing and creating content projects in gastronomy.
+You will master advanced methods and techniques to write and create compelling content projects in gastronomy.

-You will collaborate with intercultural and multidisciplinary groups of students who bring different perspectives to develop creative, innovative, and current projects.
+You will collaborate with intercultural and multidisciplinary student groups, gaining diverse perspectives to develop creative, innovative, and contemporary projects.

-You will tackle real challenges in the press and communication field related to research on new voices, experiences, and demands.
+You will tackle real-world media and communication challenges, conducting research on new voices, experiences, and consumer demands.

-You will gain hands-on experience in the sector through various learning activities and company visits.
+You will experience the industry firsthand through learning activities and company visits within the sector.

-You will put into practice what you have learned in a real editorial project at Basque Culinary Center: Gastronomía360.
+You will apply your skills in a real editorial project at Basque Culinary Center: Gastronomía360.

 Programme

-• Communication, journalism, or marketing professionals looking to specialize in the gastronomy sector.
+• Professionals in communication, journalism, or marketing seeking to specialize in the gastronomic sector.

-• Professionals in the gastronomy and food industry.
+• Professionals in the gastronomy and food industry who want to acquire communication and gastronomic journalism skills.

-• Professionals from other fields interested in redirecting their careers toward gastronomic communication, gastronomy journalism, and curating gastronomic events.
+• Professionals from other industries looking to redirect their careers toward gastronomic communication and journalism.

 • Food, culture, and identity